-A student can graduate with a bachelor's degree in Italian and a California Teaching Credential in Italian by taking the required 34 units in education as part of the student's undergraduate elective courses and passing the California Subject Examinations for Teachers (CSET) in Italian.
+A student can graduate with a bachelor's degree in Italian Studies and a California Teaching Credential in Italian by taking the required 34 units in education as part of the student's undergraduate elective courses and passing the California Subject Examinations for Teachers (CSET) in Italian.
 More information about the credential courses can be found in the Teacher Education section of this catalog.
 More information about the CSET may be obtained by contacting the Humanities and Teacher Education division.

-The Italian major should enroll in the typical first-year program outlined in this catalog and should begin the study of Italian.
+The Italian Studies major should enroll in the typical first-year program outlined in this catalog and should begin the study of Italian.
 The course level is determined by a placement examination.

-Italian Minor
+Italian Studies Minor

-Students majoring in other areas but interested in Italian may receive a minor in Italian by taking 20 units in the language.
+Students majoring in other areas but interested in Italian may receive a minor in Italian Studies by taking 20 units of approved coursework.
 The minor consists of the following:

-ITAL 252 Second-Year Italian II
+ITAL 252 Second-Year Italian II(4 -)

-Choose four upper-division Italian classes
+Choose four upper-division Italian Studies classes

-in consulta ation with an advisor
+in consult ation with an advisor(16)